SpoonX/aurelia-api/doc/README.md

 ## Note

-Some month ago, we've simplified installation and usage!
+Some months ago, we've simplified installation and usage!
 This plugin should now be installed using `jspm i aurelia-api` or (for webpack) `npm i aurelia-api --save`.
 Make sure you update all references to `spoonx/aurelia-api` and remove the `spoonx/` prefix (don't forget your config.js, package.json, imports and bundles).
 ----------

 **Aside:** Public SpoonX repositories are open to the community and actively maintained and used by the SpoonX company.
 They follow a strict deploy cycle with reviews and follow semantic versioning.
 This ensures code quality control and long term commitment.